-Sleep debt is an accumulation of sleep loss over a series of days or weeks and is thought to have a negative effect on our health and mood.
+At Sleepwave, we have a non-judgemental philosophy.
+The phrase "sleep debt" can have negative connotations but essentially it refers to an accumulation of sleep loss over a series of days or weeks.
 If you're someone who feels great after 8 hours of sleep but find yourself consistently getting an hour or two less each night, you may start to feel the effects of sleep loss.

-Although lack of sleep can leave us not feeling our best, try to not give yourself a hard time as there are steps you can take to improve your sleep.
+Although lack of sleep can leave us not feeling our best, try to not give yourself a hard time as there are steps you can take to improve your routine.